microcipcip/vue-use-kit/src/components/useTimeout/stories/useTimeout.md

 ### Parameters

-- `callback: Function` the function to call when the timer finishes
-- `ms: number` how many milliseconds to wait before running the callback function
+- `ms: number` how many milliseconds to wait before the timer is completed
 - `runOnMount: boolean` whether to run the timeout on mount, `true` by default

 ### Returns